LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 Minkowski metric is a metric in a normed vector space which can be considered as a generalization of both the Euclidean distance.
 The distance similarity measurement between two points in the normed vector space (N dimensional real space).

+Polynomial is defined as an expression which is composed of variables, constants and exponents, that are combined using mathematical operations such as addition, subtraction, multiplication and division.
+Also, polynomial can have one or more terms, but not an infinite number of terms.

 ## Author:
 ### * Tin Hang